7 Most Used ESG Reporting Frameworks: Complete Guide

 6. International Sustainability Standards Board (ISSB)

-• Who it’s for: Global and U.S. companies preparing investor-grade sustainability reports
+Who should use it: Global and U.S. companies preparing investor-grade sustainability reports and seeking to meet the growing demand for standardized, comparable ESG data.

 7. SEC Proposed Climate Disclosure Rule

-• Who it’s for: Public companies registered with the U.S. SEC
+Who should use it: Public companies registered with the U.S. SEC.

-• Required disclosures: Scope 1 and 2 emissions, climate risk governance, financial impact, and net-zero commitments
+Key focus area: Scope 1 and 2 emissions (with conditional Scope 3), climate risk governance, financial impact assessment, and net-zero commitments.

-Choosing the Right ESG Framework for Your Business
+How Companies Choose the Right ESG Reporting Framework

 Selecting the right ESG reporting framework isn’t about choosing the most popular—it’s about choosing what fits your business best.
 With so many options in the list of ESG reporting frameworks and standards, the ideal approach is guided by a few strategic considerations: